 Could you send out email and text notifications where possible?
 Could that document be sent out as a PDF?
 If you must send a hard copy, could you send out that memo on a smaller piece of paper such as A5?
 Could you include several topics in one letter?

 Did you realise that you can contact the Mailing Preference Service and ask to have your name removed from mailing lists.
 This will reduce it a bit.
 Also try sending junk mail such as unwanted catalogues back marked 'Moved Away Please Return To Sender’ - most places will get the message eventually!

 You can also try and stop that annoying junk mail that the postman often puts through your door.
 Visit the Royal Mail website for details on how to do this.

 to say that you do not want to be sent marketing material whenever you apply for anything by post or online.

 Even if you only feel comfortable wrapping gifts in used paper for close family and friends that will still save paper and money.

 You could phone the companies concerned, but I find that a small polite sign on your door asking that no circulars or free newspapers are delivered will usually be more effective.

-Choose the option to pay your bills by Direct Debit and ask to receive paper Bank Statements less frequently.
+Choose to email or telephone rather than send a letter, and receive documents, newsletters and statements electronically if given the choice.
+Choose the option to pay your bills by Direct Debit and ask to receive paper Bank Statements less frequently or bank exclusively online.

-- Old Magazines will always be accepted gratefully by many organisations (and by maybe your friends!).
+Those magazines that you have read and finished with will always be accepted gratefully by many organisations (and by maybe your friends!).
 Donate them to hospitals, GP surgeries, dentists, libraries or anywhere with a waiting room.

-- Buy Books Secondhand from a charity shop, jumble sale or secondhand bookshop, download e-books or borrow books and magazines from your local library.
+There are so many places to get seondhand books, from a charity shop, jumble sale or secondhand bookshop, download e-books or borrow books and magazines from your local library.